1510 E. 63rd Street,

 4 people favorited this theater

-One of Chicago’s great lost movie palaces, the Tower, located in the Woodlawn neighborhood at 63rd Street between Stony Island and Blackstone Avenues, near Jackson Park, was one of a trio of very similarly designed (and sized) theaters built by the firm of Fridstein & Company for the Lubliner & Trinz circuit (the Harding, Tower and Congress).
+One of Chicago’s great lost movie palaces, the Tower Theatre, located in the Woodlawn neighborhood at E. 63rd Street between S. Stony Island Avenue and S. Blackstone Avenue, near Jackson Park, was one of a trio of very similarly designed (and sized) theatres built by the firm of Fridstein & Company for the Lubliner & Trinz circuit (the Harding Theatre, Tower Theatre and Congress Theatre).

-The Tower, the largest of the three, seated just under 3000, and was opened in early 1926, half a year after the Harding, and half a year before the Congress.
+The Tower Theatre, the largest of the three, seated just under 3,000, and was opened April 11, 1926, half a year after the Harding Theatre, and half a year before the Congress Theatre.

-In 1928, the Tower, along with the entire Lubliner & Trinz chain, was swallowed up by the Balaban & Katz empire of theaters.
+In 1928, the Tower Thetare, along with the entire Lubliner & Trinz chain, was swallowed up by the Balaban & Katz empire of theatres.
 It remained a B & K house for the remainder of its existence.

 Just login to your account and subscribe to this theater